-Prepare for Interviews: Step one is review your performance at recent interviews
+Prepare for Interviews: Step 1 is review your recent performance

 Do it ASAP before you forget!

 This Post is how to learn from every interview and how to prepare better.
-Over 45?
-Remember that rejection is seldom just due to age discrimination, plus there are many ways to prepare and avoid it.
+Over 40?
+Remember that rejection is seldom just due to age discrimination, plus there are many ways to prepare for the interview and avoid it.

 OK, so your skills and experience were perfect for the job but you didn’t get it.